Bra-A-Ket/standardmodel/README.md

 ```batch
 python C:\Users\adami\Documents\Python\standardmodel\sm.py %1 %2 %3 %4 %5
 ```
-and keep the %1 to %5
+Only adjust the path to where your sm.py file is located.
 - Add the path of the batch files' directory (e.g. C:\Users\adami\Documents\Python\standardmodel) to the global windows path variables
 - Now you can access this programm via cmd-console from any diractory, e.g.